Chart Color Schemes

 South Hobart - Fern Tree has limited levels of nearby infrastructure activity, ranking in the 5thth percentile nationally

-Changes to local infrastructure significantly impact an area's performance.
-AreaSearch has identified 19 projects that may affect this region.
-Notable ones include South Arm Highway Upgrade (Acton Road and South Arm Road intersection), Roches Beach Living, Forest Road West Hobart Pedestrian Upgrades, and Fragrance Group Conservatorium Development.
-The following list details those most likely to be relevant.
+The performance of an area is significantly influenced by changes in local infrastructure.
+AreaSearch has identified 21 projects that may impact the area.
+Notable projects include the South Arm Highway Upgrade at Acton Road and South Arm Road intersection, Roches Beach Living, Forest Road West Hobart Pedestrian Upgrades, and Royal Hobart Hospital Emergency Department Expansion.
+The following list details those likely to be most relevant.

 Professional plan users can use the search below to filter and access additional projects.